 Good morning, coffee students!
-We hope you all had a great summer filled with late nights full of Dizzy Three (if you’re old enough) and early mornings full of Ready-to-Drink Cold Brew.
-And now that summer’s over, it’s time to get back from vacation and get back to learning…learning about coffee of course.
+We hope you’re all having a great summer filled with late nights full of Dizzy Three (if you’re old enough) and early mornings full of Ready-to-Drink Cold Brew.
+But learning is never over, even if the school year is.
+And today we’re going to learn about the coffee color spectrum!

-As a general rule, the darker a bean is, the longer it was roasted.
-That’s because the natural sucrose (sugar) within the bean goes from sweet to caramel to burnt when it goes through the roasting process.
+As a general rule, the darker a coffee bean is, the longer it was roasted.
+That’s because the natural sucrose (sugar) within the bean goes from sweet to caramel to burnt as it goes through the roasting process.

 - Green unroasted coffee

 - Room temperature coffee

 - Sweet and fruity

 - A lighter green

 - About 275 degrees